 One of less glamourous parts of dog ownership in particular is picking up after their bowel movements!
 These movements often seem to occur when out walking which is probably another distinguishing feature from humans!
 Anyway, whatever you choose to use to pick up the waste with, it is good if it can biodegrade in order to allow the waste contained to do the same - so that is where we start.
-In the Rubbish Free Store we have BioDog Bags available.
+We have used BioDog bags.
 These bags are certified biodegradable and will disappear in about 90 days in a good compost environment.

 To complete the cycle it is much more preferable that the waste now contained in a biodegradable bag is allowed to compost rather then go to landfill where the lack of air will result in it contributing to the greenhouse gas methane.
 Putting it in with you standard compost is also not wise however as the bacteria contained can upset the balance of your compost pile as well as it being bad for humans which could happen if you use the compost in your veggie garden.
 The solution is to have a pet waste compost system.
 Essentially a hole in the ground it is easy to build your own, or you may want to check out one of these systems.
 Whatever way you do it the resulting hummus created is great for ornamental plants and gardens.

 Thanks to Nikki who emailed saying; "I have a three tier worm farm that feeds on 99% doggy doo.
 This emits no smell and the worms do a brilliant job breaking it down into great fertiliser for the garden.
 Just make sure if you are worming your dog however that you do not put the doggy doo in the worm farm for three weeks as this could kill the farm."